pik-nik/GAProject1-tic-tac-toe/README.md

         }
     ```
 * If there is a win on the 9th round, the message is "Awww, it's a tie" instead of "Congratulations, Player 1/2 is the winner!"
 BUT the win counter indicates that there was a winner
-    - 26/02/2023 RESOLVED :white_check_mark: Moved `resultsMessage.textContent = "Awww, it's a tie"` out of the `waysToWin` array like the preceding bug and moved it to the same new if statement which is conditional to if the game doesn't have a winner.
+    - 26/02/2023 [RESOLVED](https://git.generalassemb.ly/piknik/project1_tic_tac_toe/commit/021c89f5434e6151a45e93b4dd62d7a478d751d7) :white_check_mark: Moved `resultsMessage.textContent = "Awww, it's a tie"` out of the `waysToWin` array like the preceding bug and moved it to the same new if statement which is conditional to if the game doesn't have a winner.
+* On single player mode, if there was a tie on an even round (2nd, 4th, 6th etc), the message doesnt appear.
+No issues with 2 player mode.
+    - 26/0/2023 RESOLVED :white_check_mark: The `numberOfPlays` was incrementing after the second `checkIfPlayerWins()` hence on the 9th turn it wasn't meeting the requirements till after the function ran.
+The order was swapped around.

 ## Things to improve :memo:
 * Change the grid so that it dyanamically changes size depending on the screen as it is currently width/length is currently fixed